Applications and arranging matters

 * By exception a request for two final courses can be granted.
 This only happens in very exceptional cases.

-** Proper preparation needs to be visible in the results obtained.
-Students who e.g. have score a 3 for one of the two regular examinations will in principle not be granted an aberrant examination regulation.
+** Proper preparation needs to be visible in the results obtained by having obtained at least one 5.
+Students who e.g. have score a 3 for one of the two regular examinations will not be granted an aberrant examination regulation.
 Should you be of the opinion that you are eligible for an aberrant examination regulation despite such a bad result, you will have to explain this carefully in your request.
 The Board of Examiners will always consider the circumstances of a case.

 Deletion of grade